normegil/normegil.github.io/content/_index.md

 ---
-heading: "Hi, I'm Olivier"
+heading: "Software crafting is an art"
-subheading: "Backend developer."
+subheading: "Backend development, patterns and design principles"
 handle: "normegil"
 ---